![]() |

-The Food and Drug Administration (FDA) has approved msny newer drugs for treatment of epilepsy since 1992.
+Since 1992, the Food and Drug Administration (FDA) has approved many new drugs for epilepsy treatment.
 The new drugs have provided many more options for patients who have epilepsy.
 They have also enabled many patients with epilepsy to have better control of their seizures.
-More than 2.5 million Americans have epilepsy and approximately 35% have poorly controlled epilepsy.
+More than 2.5 million Americans are living with epilepsy and approximately 35% have poorly controlled epilepsy.

 You can find out more information on these new treatments at the following website: http://www.epilepsy.com/EPILEPSY/SEIZURE_MEDICINES